Hammer's Slammers: The Butcher's Bill

+Tank commander Sergeant Danny Pritchard is introduced as he recounts to his comrades how he joined the Slammers.
+On the planet Thrush, the Slammers have been hired by the planetary government to clear the Star Plain of the Densonite religious fanatics and the mercenary infantry regiment they have hired themselves.
+Also listening to Pritchard is a young-appearing woman named Sonna, who is a government advisor attached to the Slammers.

-Of the story chapters, this is one of the shortest.
-Tank commander Danny Pritchard is introduced.
-He is presented as being apathetic towards war.
-On the planet Thrush, Hammer's Slammers are fighting for the government against the Densonite religious fanatics.
-Danny Pritchard is becoming romantically involved with one of their representatives, a young woman named Sonna.
-After a short skirmish, Pritchard's section makes camp in a rural area of Dunstan.
-Sonna invites Pritchard out for a ride to show him something.
-They take an aircar to a nearby structure made of an opaque, glass-like material.
-Pritchard is urged to enter the building by Sonna.
-He is presented with various images of strange and alien creatures, bird-like in appearance; Sonna explains they are an alien race named the Hampers.
-Shaken, he leaves the ruin and Sonna explains that the Hampers were one of the twenty races in a co-beneficial peace with the Gedel, a race capable of creating many wonders who called Thrush home.
-This ruin is just one of many scattered over the planet.
-Sonna attempts to convince Pritchard in the Gedel way of pacifism that have become central to the Thresh's culture, regardless of Densonite's violent ends, but is dismissed as mere naivety as it was the government that hired the Hammer's Slammer for violent ends.
-Disappointed, Sonna returns Pritchard back to camp.
-After decamping, his tank section becomes engaged in a fight on the edge of a city made of irreplaceable Gedel structures.
-The enemy mercenaries have dug in there intentionally, knowing the Slammers' employers won't allow the Regiment to attack the site.
-If the Slammers don't attack and defeat their opponents, they will be labeled as quitters.
-This in turn will adversely impact their ability to land contracts.
+Later, after a short skirmish where the Slammers easily defeat a Densonite attack, Pritchard's section makes camp in a rural area of Thrush.
+Sonna arrives in an aircar and invites Pritchard to visit a religious shrine, and flies with him to a nearby structure made of an opaque, glass-like material.
+Pritchard is urged to enter the building by Sonna and is presented with various images of strange and alien creatures, bird-like in appearance; Sonna explains they are an alien race named the Hampers.
+Shaken, he leaves the ruin and Sonna explains that the Hampers were one of twenty races in a co-beneficial peace with the Gedel, a race capable of creating many wonders who called Thrush home.
+This shrine is one of twenty scattered over the planet, with the Star Plain holding the most important one.
+Sonna attempts to convince Pritchard of the Gedel way of pacifism that have become central to Thrush culture, regardless of the Densonites barring access to the Star Plain, but he dismisses this attitude as naive, as it is her government that has hired the Slammers to fight for them.
+Suddenly thoughful, Sonna returns Pritchard to his camp.

+The next morning, the Slammers advance deeper into the Star Plain and make contact with the opposing mercenary regiment at the central shrine composed of irreplaceable Gedel structures, but lose several vehicles and their crews to an ambush.
+The enemy mercenaries have fortified themselves in the shrine, knowing the Slammers' employers won't allow the Regiment to attack and potentially damage the site.
+However, if the Slammers withdraw after suffering casualties, they will be labeled as quitters, which in turn will adversely affect their ability to land future contracts.

 Despite Sonna's protestations, Colonel Hammer allows the use of the tanks' heavy 20 cm powerguns to flush out and kill the enemy.
 This has the foreseeable effect of destroying many of the Gedel buildings, but insures the Slammers' reputation as a unit that will do whatever it takes to win.